 Who doesn't savor the rich and spicy style of Jamaican cooking?
 It's a favorite of many Americans of all cultures.
 I grew up in a Jamaican-American household with a mixture of authentic Jamaican cuisine and typical American-style dishes.

-I was born and raised in Buffalo, New York to Jamaican parents who immigrated to the United States in the 1950s and active members of the "Caribbean Club."
+I was born and raised in Buffalo, New York, to Jamaican parents who immigrated to the United States in the 1950s and were active members of the "Caribbean Club."
 So I refer to myself as a "Jahmerican."
-I was exposed to the many cultural traditions of a Caribbean family to include the amazing tastes of the food.
+I was exposed to the many cultural traditions of a Caribbean family, including the amazing flavors of the cuisine.

 My mother was known in Buffalo as the premiere beef patty lady.
 She also made a mean curry chicken and the most perfect pot of rice and peas.

-I learned a few things from her about Jamaican-style cooking and offer you one of my favorites: Oxtail Stew - "Jahmerican" Style".
+I learned a few things from her about Jamaican-style cooking and offer you one of my favorites: "Jahmerican-style" oxtail stew.
 To make it right, like most traditional Caribbean dishes, you will need a lot of time.
 So I suggest trying this on a lazy Saturday or Sunday afternoon.
 Enjoy!

 A "Jahmerican" is a first generation American of Jamaican descent who remains connected to the traditions of the Caribbean culture, especially the food!

-- 2 pkgs, 7 to 8 pieces per package oxtails, lean, least fatty
+- 2 packages (7 to 8 pieces per package) oxtails, lean, least fatty

-- 6 to 8 berries whole Jamaican allspice, or tsp of powder
+- 6 to 8 whole Jamaican allspice berries, or 1 tsp of powder

 - 1/4 cup cooking sherry